Mission: To provide specialist recruitment solutions to every business and every person, everywhere.

 To respond without delay to the requirements of clients and candidates and to ensure that ...

-I worked at Heat Recruitment full-time (More than a year)
+I have been working at Heat Recruitment full-time (More than 10 years)

 Advice to Management

 Keep doing what you are doing as it is working

 I applied through other source.
 The process took 1 day.
 I interviewed at Heat Recruitment (Bristol, England).

 The interview process was fairly straightforward.
 There was an initial telephone screening which lasted for a few minutes until I was asked to come in for a face-to-face interview.

 Firstly I met with one of the Sales Managers for a run through of my CV and to discuss ambitions and goals for the future.